-Elicitation is the process of information discovery and this information will form the precursors to requirements.
-The information will typically be raw and often heterogeneous and it will not be until the requirements analysis phase is performed that true requirements will be able to be derived from this information.
-Elicitation will take many forms and all of the skills of the analyst will be needed to determine which documents, tools, people and processes to examine to discover the information.
-Some of these locations are listed in this table.
+Elicitation is the process of information discovery, the information forming the precursors to requirements.
+The information will typically be raw and often heterogeneous, and it will not be until the requirements analysis phase is performed that true requirements will be able to be derived from it.
+Elicitation will take many forms, and all of the skills of the analyst will be needed to determine which documents, tools, people and processes to examine to discover the information.
+Some of these information source locations are listed in this table.